pointless-lang/pointless/README.md

 #### Documentation and examples at [https://ptls.dev]()

 Pointless 0.1.0 brings a number of changes from the initial release, informed by feedback and experience.
-The latest implementation of Pointless is interpreter, rather than compiled, and is written in Dart.
+The latest implementation of Pointless is interpreted, rather than compiled, and is written in Dart.
 This move marks a deemphasis on performance with a focus instead on improved language design and faster development.
 It's my hope that the new Dart-based implementation will make Pointless easier for others to install, use, and modify.

 #### New utilities: